gitlabhq/gitlabhq/doc/articles/how_to_use_gitlab_ci_to_deploy_maven_projects_to_artifactory/index.md

 ### Configure GitLab CI/CD for `simple-maven-dep`

-Now it's time we set up GitLab CI/CD to automatically build, test and deploy the dependency!
+Now it's time we set up [GitLab CI/CD](https://about.gitlab.com/features/gitlab-ci-cd/) to automatically build, test and deploy the dependency!

+[GitLab CI/CD](https://about.gitlab.com/features/gitlab-ci-cd/) uses a file in the root of the repo, named `.gitlab-ci.yml`, to read the definitions for jobs that will be executed by the configured GitLab Runners.
+You can read more about this file in the [GitLab Documentation](https://docs.gitlab.com/ee/ci/yaml/).

 First of all, remember to set up secret variables for your deployment.
 Navigate to your project's **Settings > Pipelines** page and add the following secret variables (replace them with your current values, of course):